Guided Meta-Policy Search: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the meta-reinforcement learning problem and overview model-agnostic meta-learning (MAML)~\citep{Finn2017}, which we build on in our work.

-We assume a distribution of tasks $\task \sim p(\task)$, where meta-training tasks are drawn from $p$ and meta-testing consists of learning held-out tasks sampled from $p$ through trial-and-error, by leveraging what was learned during meta-training.
+In this section, we introduce the meta-RL problem and overview model-agnostic meta-learning (MAML)~\citep{Finn2017}, which we build on in our work.
+We assume a distribution of tasks $\task \sim p$, where meta-training tasks are drawn from $p$ and meta-testing consists of learning held-out tasks sampled from $p$ through trial-and-error, by leveraging what was learned during meta-training.
 Formally, each task $\task = \{ r(\state_t, \action_t), q(\state_1), q(\state_{t+1} | \state_t, \action_t)\}$ consists of a reward function $\reward(\state_t, \action_t)\rightarrow \mathbb{R}$, an initial state distribution $q(\state_1)$, and unknown dynamics $q(\state_{t+1} | \state_t, \action_t)$.
 The state space, action space, and horizon $H$ are shared across tasks.
-Meta-learning methods learn to learn using experience from the meta-training tasks, and are evaluated on their ability to learn new meta-test tasks.
-MAML in particular performs meta-learning by optimizing for a deep network's initial parameter setting such that one or a few steps of gradient descent on a few datapoints leads to effective generalization.
+Meta-learning methods learn using experience from the meta-training tasks, and are evaluated on their ability to learn new meta-test tasks.
+MAML in particular performs meta-learning by optimizing for a deep network's initial parameter setting such that one or a few steps of gradient descent on a small dataset leads to good generalization.
 Then, after meta-training, the learned parameters are fine-tuned on data from a new task.